Roasted Turkey Stock (Wings, Make-Ahead)

 Made with turkey wings, carrots, onions, and celery, this roasted turkey stock will give you 6+ quarts of rich, golden stock to have on hand for the holidays ahead.
 Use it immediately in your favorite stuffing, potato gratin, and gravy recipes, or store it in the freezer for up to 3 months.

-Most important: I had forgotten that last year, after a many-year hiatus, I had brought back Gourmet’s roasted turkey stock recipe.
+Last year, after a many-year hiatus, I brought back Gourmet’s roasted turkey stock recipe.
 It was originally published in the October 2006 issue, which I still have somewhere, and I made it every Thanksgiving for many years.
 Why I stopped I do not know, but I’m so happy it’s back.

 The recipe calls for roasting turkey wings (or drumsticks or thighs) followed by some vegetables (onions, carrots, celery), deglazing the pan to release the fond (see below), then transferring the contents to a pot, covering them with water, and simmering them for 3 hours.
 The exercise will make your house smell like Thanksgiving and, as you ladle your rich, golden, aromatic stock into storage vessels, you will feel so accomplished, so inspired, and so ready to tackle the holiday season ahead.